 - 3.2.1 The controllers reserve the right to restrict the power output of any competing vehicle. - 3.2.2 All competing vehicles in the Championship, may be fitted with induction air restrictors.
 The preferred method of engine power reduction will be the use of an induction air restrictor of a size and shape specified by the controllers, suitable to reduce the power output of any competitor's engine in the interest of performance equalization.
-The figures listed below in clauses 3.2.8 i), ii) and iii) are the maximum diameter, in mm, that restrictors may be for each application listed and must be in compliance when measured at ambient temperature.
-The axial length of the restrictor diameter must be 3mm, minimum. - 3.2.3 On all engines, all induction air must pass through the restrictor at all times. - 3.2.4 In the case of forced induction engines, the exit of the inlet air restrictor (3mm parallel portion) must be within 50mm of the extremities of the turbo compressor impeller blades on the inlet side.
-The internal volume of the induction pipe between the outlet of the restrictor (turbo side of the 3mm parallel portion) and the throttle body valve may not exceed 10 litres. - 3.2.5 The controllers reserve the right to conduct a "stall test "on all relevant competing vehicles at any time during the race meeting.
+The figures listed below in clauses 3.2.8 i) and ii) are the maximum diameter (mm) that restrictors may be for each application listed and must be in compliance when measured at ambient temperature.
+The axial length of the restrictor diameter must be 3mm, minimum. - 3.2.3 On all engines, all induction air must pass through the restrictor at all times. - 3.2.4 In the case of forced induction diesel engines, the exit of the inlet air restrictor (3mm parallel portion) must be within 50mm of the extremities of the turbo compressor impeller blades on the inlet side.
+The internal volume of the induction pipe between the outlet of the restrictor (turbo side of the 3mm parallel portion) and the throttle body valve may not exceed 10 litres. - 3.2.5 The controllers reserve the right to conduct a "stall test" on all relevant competing vehicles at any time during the race meeting.
 The "stall test" involves inserting a machined plug of the specified diameter.
-(Refer 3.2.8 i), ii) and iii) into the restrictor, at which point the engine must stall (cease to run).
-Any engine, subjected to the test that continues to run, will be deemed to have additional air being supplied, and therefore has a system that is non- compliant. - 3.2.6 FIA Classes: All performance controls will be as per the FIA regulations.
+(Refer 3.2.8 i) and ii) into the restrictor, at which point the engine must stall (cease to run).
+Any engine, subjected to the test that continues to run, will be deemed to have additional air being supplied, and therefore has a system that is non- compliant. - 3.2.6 Restrictors: